Norvik-Alexian/Natural-Language-Processing-Course/README.md

 using context to predict a target word known as continuous bag of words (CBOW), or using a word to predict a target context, which is called skip-gram.

+## Sentiment Analysis
+VADER (Valence Aware Dictionary for Sentiment Reasoning) is a model used for text sentiment analysis that is sensitive to both polarity (positive/negative) and intensity (strength) of emotion.

+Sentiment Analysis on raw text is always challenging however, due to variety of possible factors:
+* Positive and Negative sentiment in the same text data.
+* Sarcasm using positive words in a negative way.

 ## References
 [Spacy usage fact figures](https://spacy.io/usage/facts-figures) \
 [SRF time code](https://strftime.org/) \